 Managing Complaints: Read our guidelines for managing complaints and handing misconduct issues.

-All Wiley journal editors are members of COPE (Committee on Publication Ethics), which provides a Code of Conduct and Best Practice Guidelines for editors.
+All Wiley journal editors are members of COPE (Committee on Publication Ethics), which define a set of recommended core practices that are applicable to all involved in publishing scholarly literature: editors and journal teams, publishers and institutions.
 COPE offers advice to editors and publishers on all aspects of publication ethics and, in particular, how to handle cases of research and publication misconduct.
 COPE also provides a forum for members to discuss individual cases.
 For more information contact your Wiley representative, or read our quick guide.

 ISMTE exists ‘to enhance the professionalism of scholarly journals' editorial office staff by providing networking and training infrastructure, establishing and providing resources for best practices, and studying, benchmarking and reporting on editorial office practices’.
 Visit the ISMTE website for information on resources and training for editorial offices.